LinReTraCe/LinReTraCe/KNOWN_ISSUES.md

 distributed *in energy*, not in the weights themselves.
 An earlier reading of this entry blamed the weights; that reading is wrong.

+**A fourth face of the same blindness: the metric is not monotone in density.**
+Commensurability between the grid and the band structure makes individual meshes lucky, so a coarser mesh can score better than a finer one — graphene at `(500 K, 1 meV)` gives 0.0414 at n=48 and 0.0738 at n=66.
+"The metric improved" and "the mesh improved" are therefore not the same statement, which is the same gap as above seen from a different angle.
+See KI-R19 for the consequences and the workaround.

+**Not to be confused with the band-range floor.** Part of the metric is untouchable by refinement for an unrelated and entirely benign reason: kernel weight lying beyond the band range (KI-R20).
+That part is understood, reported separately, and excluded from the convergence test.
+The blind spot described here is about the *refinable* part being an unreliable proxy for transport accuracy, and is not addressed by that split.

 **Mitigation shipped (patches 20, 21).** None of this is fixed, but it is no longer silent: